blazium-engine/blazium-docs/contributing/workflow/testing_pull_requests.rst

 Many people are developing new features or fixing bugs on GitHub.
-To help with engine development, you may be asked to test those pull requests with a Godot build that includes code from the pull request in question.
+To help with engine development, you may be asked to test those pull requests with a Blazium build that includes code from the pull request in question.

-Thanks to GitHub Actions, all `pull requests <https://github.com/godotengine/godot/pulls>`__ have continuous builds available.
+Thanks to GitHub Actions, all `pull requests <https://github.com/blazium-engine/blazium/pulls>`__ have continuous builds available.
 These builds let you try out pull requests without having to compile anything from source.